dmd/rapidtide-cloud/README.md

 - choose a unique-to-you stack name
 - enter the name of your previously created S3 output bucket
-- enter your HCP Open Access credentials
+- enter your HCP Open Access or NDA package credentials

 ## Test!

 Once your stack is created you're ready to submit a test job.
-Run:
+Run (this assumes you are using hcp-openaccess):

 ```bash
 aws batch submit-job \